Payjoin POC: Implementing no_std on the payjoin ecosystem

 • Feature flags in Cargo remove code completely — design around that, don’t fight it

-• The test harness enables std; always verify with a direct build
+• The test harness enables std; always verify with a direct build against the embedded target

 • core::error::Error is available in recent Rust without std